-From the architect.
+Text description provided by the architects.
 A dream come true... our study.

 Our work is characterized by the sincerity of our projects.
 It is a continuous labor of searching the beauty of nakedness and the power of truth.
 It is based on experimentation, on investigation... going beyond of the assignment itself.
 We work from the concept of Total Project.
 Everything is design and any element and any detail is part of the whole.

 Creating has an important component of playing... we like changing the sense of things, playing with shapes, with uses... questioning always what is evident.

 We had no previous project, but we projected in situ as long as the work was being done.

 The studio is located on the second storey of the first building block built on the enlargement of the city of A Coruña in 1899 designed by the architect Faustino Rodríguez.
 It consisted in a typology of a domestic flat with a professional office.
 The house was very divided (when a building was high considered by its number of rooms, not by its square meters).
 It showed a severe state of abandon and deterioration; we found a dark and lugubrious place.
 High rooms (3.2 meters high), a concrete back yard, a façade with two openings and a gallery.

 Our aim was to convert the old home into a place where to create, to meditate, a workshop studio of architecture where we can generate ideas, not a factory of mass production of projects.
 A place of interchange where to celebrate many different social and cultural events as well as temporary exhibitions.

 Transforming the existent reality in a diaphanous but at the same time articulated and sequenced space, which helps everyone to find their place.